 The hardwood forest is host to a variety of flora and fauna.
 Wildflowers are abundant including several rare types of orchids such as the tiny whorled pogonia and the showy orchis.
 Forest wildlife includes white-tailed deer, wild turkey, raccoon, various songbirds and rare sightings of bobcat and black bear.

-Handicap accessible facilities in Lodge and paved trail.
+Handicap accessible facilities are at the Lodge and Conference Center.